DovetailGenomics/HiRise_July2015_GR/README.md

-This release of HiRise is intended to allow readers of our paper “Chromosome-scale shotgun assembly using an in vitro method for long-range linkage” to reproduce the assemblies described there in.
+This release of HiRise is intended to allow readers of our paper “Chromosome-scale shotgun assembly using an in vitro method for long-range linkage” to reproduce the assemblies described therein.
 For information on how to access the latest version of HiRise, please visit http://www.dovetailgenomics.com/services.